 - Personal interests, unless they satisfy a need of the community

 - Providing goods from the outside unless specifically called for by others or the community *Note that goods from the outside can be given to the Tribe as donations.
-So unless the community has already expressed the need and is not able to produce the good ourselves.
-In this case a form of trade may ensue for cash or resources / products exchange between parties or other communities.
+If there are goods that we cannot produce then a form of trade may ensue for cash or resources / products exchange between parties or other communities.

-Hours that are partially included in Shawolo include:
+Hours that are partially included in Shawoho include:

 - A Steward and/or their partner(s) who are engaging themselves on the construction of their own buildings on their stewarded land (1/2 time)

 At the Pioneer stage, an average of 40 hours a week will be expected or 160 for every 4 weeks.
 This will change depending on how participants cope, the amount of participants and how our wealth accumulates.
 Eventually, once the village has enough buildings to accommodate our needs and once the food forest and other agricultural projects get more established, we are hoping that these hours will stabilize somewhere between 20 to 30 hours per week (80 to 120 hours per month).

 So long as participants are living in the eco-village, they are expected to share the wealth they make in terms of hours worked inside or outside the community, with the tribe.
 Participants do not have to share the wealth they may be making through stocks, bonds, investments in other businesses, rental properties etc., unless they desire to.
 The same applies if they are working away for many months (unless the work is part of a cooperative venture).
 Also any hours worked that surpass the Shawoho that generates wealth for the individual is theirs to keep.
 (Please see Income Sharing Model section below for more details)